 Student present: Sanderson, J. (2010).
 Framing Tiger’s Troubles: Comparing Traditional and Social Media.
 International Journal of Sport Communication, 3:438-453.

 Student present: Pennington, R. (2018).
 Making Space in Social Media: #MuslimWomensDay in Twitter.
 Journal of Communication Inquiry, Vol. 42(3) 199–217.

 Week of Oct.
 15: Coming up with themes for textual/content analysis

 Assignments: 1.)
 Attend one Webex meeting with librarian Joyce Garczynski.
-Time choices:
+Online signup sheet with time choices:

 Student present: Gerstl-Pepin, C. (2015) Popular Media Portrayals of Inequity and School Reform in The Wire and Waiting for “Superman,” Peabody Journal of Education, 90:5, 691-710.

 Student present: Smith, K.C. & Wakefield, M. (2005).
 Textual Analysis of Tobacco Editorials: How Are Key Media Gatekeepers Framing the Issues?
 American Journal of Health Promotion, Vol. 19.
 No. 5.

 Student present: Chang, I. Y; Crossman, J.; Taylor, J.; & Walker, D. (2011).
 One World, One Dream: A Qualitative Comparison of the Newspaper Coverage of the 2008 Olympic and Paralympic Games.
 International Journal of Sport Communication, Vol. 4 Issue 1.

 Work on literature review/final research paper